Wedgetail Foundation grants

 Biodiversity research grants

 Support scientific research that advances understanding of biodiversity, its conservation, and the drivers of biodiversity loss.
 These grants prioritise research with practical applications for conservation management or policy, as well as projects that provide new insights into ecosystem dynamics, species interactions, and the impacts of human activities on biodiversity.
-These grants often contribute to a larger grant matched by government (e.g. Australian Research Council) or other partners.
+These grants often contribute to a larger grant matched by the government (e.g. Australian Research Council) or other partners.

 Storytelling and education grants